-If no digital input is assigned to BATRUN, batching proceeds as if BATRUN were always on: the batch will way switch is turned to RUN, but the STOP start when the 3-way switch is turned to RUN, but the STOP mushroom button will not function.
+If no digital input is assigned to BATRUN, batching proceeds as if BATRUN were always on: the batch will start when the 3-way switch is turned to RUN, but the STOP mushroom button will not function.

-ABORT/RUN/START SWITCH
+STOP/START MUSHROOM SWITCH

-Figure 8-12.
+Figure 8-11.
 Batching Switch Wiring Diagram Example